NEW: ALICE in Focus Series

 The ALICE Report for Florida quantifies the size of the workforce in Palm Beach County that face financial hardship and the reasons why.

-According to the 2020 report, 46% of our county households struggled to make ends meet.
-Twelve percent of the households are living below the Federal Poverty Level (FPL) and another 34% – nearly three times as many – are ALICE households.
-ALICE households earned above the FPL, but not enough to afford the most basic budget.
+According to the 2024 report, 46% of Palm Beach County households struggled to make ends meet.
+Twelve percent of the households live below the Federal Poverty Level (FPL), and another 35% – nearly three times as many – are ALICE households.
+ALICE households earned above the FPL but not enough to afford the most basic budget.

 COVID-19 and ALICE